rohandhiman5/Wasd-Bitcoin-Scripting-assignment/README.md

 - Script structures and their differences
 - Benefits of **SegWit transactions**

-For detailed analysis and screenshots of the decoded scripts, please refer to the **report.pdf** file.
+For detailed analysis and screenshots of the scripts, please refer to the **report.pdf** file.